Urbanism Next

 Public vs. Private Usage

 Microtransit can either be oriented around either public or private ridership.
-In public ridership models, microtransit companies provide short-range transit for individuals or groups who request service through an app or related technology platform.
+In public ridership models, public transit agencies either contract or provide microtransit services toprovide short-range transit for individuals or groups who request service through an app or related technology platform.
 Conversely, private microtransit is typically set up by an organization to provide transportation for employees either travelling and from a workplace or between two workplaces, often through a fixed route or schedule.
 Examples of the former include Via and Transloc, while examples of the latter include the employee shuttle programs operated by companies such as Google and Apple.

 Public Transit Integration